loic-sharma/flutter_playground/render_computed_box/README.md

 However, this approach has problems:

 1. `RenderProxyBox.child` is public.
 Anyone can update this property, which could break your render object's logic.
+For example, updating `RenderPaddingWrapper.child` would break this render object.

-2. `RenderPaddingWrapper` accepts a `delegatedChild` render object and wraps it additional render objects.
+2. `RenderPaddingWrapper` accepts a `delegatedChild` render object and wraps it with a `RenderPadding`.
 You have to create a custom element to use this render object in the widget tree.
    Using the normal `SingleChildRenderObjectWidget` would set `child` instead of `delegatedChild`.
 This requires large